Internships in South Korea

 - Graphic design and programming

-Popular Places to Intern in South Korea
+Best Places to Get an Internship in South Korea

 You can choose to take an internships throughout South Korea, most people choose the capital, Seoul but there are lots locations available too like Buscan and Daejoen.
 In more rural areas you can find internships related to education, teaching and afterschool programs.
 Outside of the major cities this are likely to be the only types of internship programs available.